Beyond Meritocracy

 On the clusters and the Tendency of the Rate of Profit to Fall

 The clusters name general contradiction-families of class rule: strategic responses to the fundamental dynamics any extraction system faces.
 They describe what extracting class fractions observably do — seek cheap inputs, discipline labor, open markets, find investment outlets, manage legitimation.
 These activities are responses to the fundamental tension between extraction and reproduction — extraction denying self-directed action, reproduction sustaining the conditions for it — compounded by competition under conditions of scarcity and the substitution of non-living for living energy, whether or not they aggregate into a falling profit rate.
-The clusters were reconstructed through Marxist crisis theory, which provides the most precise available accounts of these pressures under capitalism, and they are most fully demonstrable in market-organized systems — but the pressures themselves are general to class rule.
-Readers within the Marxist tradition will recognize the overlap with what Marx identified as the countertendencies to the tendency of the rate of profit to fall (LTRPF).
-The overlap is substantial, but the derivation runs in the opposite direction: the LTRPF is one emergent capitalist expression of the deeper dynamics the clusters respond to, not the foundational law from which they derive.
-A forthcoming companion piece develops this argument in full.
+The clusters were reconstructed through Marxist crisis theory, the tradition's accounts being the most developed, and they are most fully demonstrable in market-organized systems — but the pressures themselves are general to class rule.
+The overlap with what Marx identified as the countertendencies to the tendency of the rate of profit to fall (LTRPF) is substantial, but the derivation runs in the opposite direction: the LTRPF is one emergent capitalist expression of the deeper dynamics the clusters respond to, not the foundational law from which they derive.
+The companion essay "Emergent, Not Foundational" develops this argument in full.
 The LTRPF names what these strategic responses look like when measured through value-theoretic categories; it does not generate them.

 The specifically capitalist form is worth sketching, because it shows both what the LTRPF captures and where its limits as a foundational claim lie.
 As the organic composition of capital rises (more constant capital relative to variable capital, more machinery relative to living labor), the rate of profit tends to fall because surplus value is extracted from living labor, not from machines.
+The internal consistency of this tendency has been disputed since Okishio's 1961 theorem purported to show that cost-reducing technical change cannot lower the equilibrium profit rate; Kliman (Reclaiming Marx's Capital, 2007) demonstrates that the theorem substitutes a static-equilibrium rate (constraining input and output prices to be equal) for the equalized rate Marx assumed (requiring only profit-rate equalization across industries), and that temporal valuation — where capital is advanced at one set of prices and output is sold at another, because production takes time — restores the tendency's internal consistency, as Moseley (Money and Totality, 2016) confirms through a different route.
 But as Marx emphasizes (Capital Vol. 3, Chs.
 13 and 15), the rate and the mass of profit can move in opposite directions: a falling rate on a growing total capital can still produce a rising absolute mass of profit, which is why accumulation continues and the system becomes more powerful even as it becomes less profitable per unit of capital employed.

 Grossman (The Law of Accumulation and Breakdown, 1929) pushes this further: the mass can rise while the rate falls, but the mass is itself finite relative to the capital it must valorize.
 Under the assumptions of his reproduction scheme, there is a point at which the mass of surplus value becomes insufficient to simultaneously fund continued accumulation, capitalist consumption, and unproductive expenditure.
 This is where the breakdown tendency lives, though the point follows from the reproduction scheme's specific assumptions rather than from empirical observation.
 Grossman's analysis operates in value terms; credit expansion and inflation can nominally defer the mismatch by inflating the monetary expression of profits beyond what surplus value supports — the endogenous money section below develops how this operates and why it produces asset bubbles rather than resolution.
 The strategic responses the clusters catalogue postpone but do not eliminate that point.